 We decided to go to a different car boot sale a bit further away – it’s a massive one on a Saturday morning, and we were hopeful we’d be able to clear out most of the car’s boxes.
 It was a really hot day, and we did ok in the end, although nowhere near what we’ve done before with less items to sell.
 It looks like we’ll be out again this Sunday but closer to home and hopefully will manage to clear more out again.

 2, Put valuable items on show near you, and keep your money hidden.
-I’ve been at a car boot sale on my own, where a discman (remember them?) was on the table, but someone moved it onto the ground, and next thing it was gone.
-Money belts are good, although the one we did recently, we just used pockets, then removed all the notes to a money box as and when pockets got full.
+I’ve been at a car boot sale on my own, where a Discman (remember them?) was on the table, but someone moved it onto the ground, and next thing it was gone.
+Money belts are good, although the one we did recently, we just used pockets, then removed all the notes to a cash box* as and when pockets got full.

 4, Take plastic bags for people to use.
 But only give them to people who are buying, unless obviously you see a pregnant lady struggling carrying loads of stuff.
 Most people nowadays bring reusable bags, but when I’m buying I never do as it’s usually a spontaneous visit..